ahopkins/mayim/docs/src/guide/hydrators.md

 instance = model(**data)
 ```

-Mayim makes it easy, however, if you need to support other types of models, or add other business logic to the hydration process.
+If you need to support other types of models, or add other business logic to the hydration process, then you can create custom hydrators.

 ## For an Executor